 If you ask what it cost to become a Notary in New York State, people will tell you, $60.00.
 Well, they are correct, and they are incorrect.
 Let me explain.

-You’ll want to purchase a rubber stamp to facilitate providing service for your clients.
-Rubber stamps vary in price from between $5.00 and $25.00.
+You will need to purchase a rubber stamp in order to provide service for your clients.
+The cost of a rubber stamp can vary in price from between $5.00 and $25.00.
 Now, depending on the types of documents you will be notarizing, you may want to purchase an embosser.
-An embosser runs between $30.00 and $60.00.
-You should also buy a notary journal to record any notarial act that you do.
+An embosser can cost between $30.00 and $60.00.
+You should also buy a notary journalto record any notarial act that you do.
 A journal costs between $15.00 and $35.00.

 So to be completely set up as a Notary, let’s review: